 Payment in full - hall rents are due in full by 15 October 2020.
-Payment can be made online by credit/debit card using the University's secure payment website, but if you are unable to access the internet and you are the authorised cardholder, the University will be able to take a payment over the phone if you call us on +44 (0)20 8417 3333.
+Payment can be made online by credit/debit card using the University's secure payment website.

-Alternatively, international students can pay their fees using Kingston University's payments platform powered by our partner Western Union Business Solutions.
+International students can also pay their fees using Kingston University's payments platform powered by our partner Western Union Business Solutions.
 This allows you, your parents and sponsors to pay GBP student fees in the currency of your choice and provides you with a simple and secure way to make your payment.

-Payment by instalment - alternatively you can pay in three or five instalments by direct debit via a UK bank account or using a recurring card payment (RCP) using an International or UK issued bank card as outlined in Schedule 2 of the Halls Student Partnership Agreement 2020/21.
+Payment by instalment – alternatively you can pay in three or five instalments provided you have set up a Recurring Card Payment Instruction (RCP) using an International or UK issued bank card, as outlined in Schedule 2 of the Halls Student Partnership Agreement 2020/21.

 Schedule 2.
 Halls fees payment plan